Mrs. Katherine Seymour and Mrs. Cathy Swinston are the 2 Family School Enhancement Counsellors at St. Martin de Porres.

 - We are looking forward to helping your children along the path of becoming respectful and responsible citizens.

-- Classroom Lessons- I will visit all grades to teach social emotional skills such as feelings, communication, problem solving etc. dependent on the needs of the group.
+- Classroom Lessons- Students will learn social-emotional skills such as feelings, communication, problem-solving etc. dependent on the needs of the group.

-- Small Group Counseling- I will facilitate small groups for students who need a little extra support in certain areas.
+- Small-Group Counselling- The counselling team will facilitate small groups of students who need a little extra support in certain areas.

-- Individual Support- I will work with students short term to work through problems and provide strategies with issues affecting them at school.
+- Individual Support- Students who need short term support will have the opportunity to work through problems and implement strategies with our counselling team.

-- Consultation with Staff/ Parents- I am available to meet/ talk with teachers and parents to help support students and provide resources and education about issues affecting children.
+- Consultation with Staff/ Parents- Our counselling team is available to meet/ talk with teachers and parents to help support students and provide resources and education about issues affecting children.

-- I will provide in home support for families dealing with social, emotional, or behavioural issues; making appropriate referrals to outside agencies.
+- provide in-home support for families dealing with social, emotional, or behavioural issues; making appropriate referrals to outside agencies.

-- I will act as a liaison between the family and the school and/or community.
+- act as a liaison between the family and the school and/or community.

-- I will help families in reaching out to community resources/agencies.
+- help families in reaching out to community resources/agencies.

 Alberta Health Services (Rania Paige):

 The approach that works best in school-based prevention is one that builds capacity, is comprehensive and multi-layered.
-I will coordinate activities that involve students, school staff, parents and community partners and reflect the priorities of the school community.
+AHS will coordinate activities that involve students, school staff, parents, and community partners and reflect the priorities of the school community.

-In collaboration with school partners, I focus my work on:
+In collaboration with school partners, Alberta Health Services will focus on: